tuzz/delta/README.md

 `pluck` so that Delta can distinguish between objects that have changed and objects that have not changed, but appear in both collections.

-If you do not specify any attributes to `pluck`, objects that appears in both collections will register as modifications.
-This is a reasonable use case, but the caller is then responsible for filtering the modifications down to those that represent genuine changes.
+If you do not specify any attributes to `pluck`, Delta will fall back to using the equality method to determine which objects have been modified.

 ## Composite Keys